 - Some workers were not wearing masks during work and transportation;

-- Social distancing not followed in the canteen, toilets, workplace, and transportation;
+- Social distancing is not followed in the canteen, toilets, workplace, and transportation;

 - Lack of handwashing facilities at the gate with sufficient running water and liquid soap;